Top 16 Easy-to-read Spanish Books for Spanish Learners

 This landmark novel by the famous Colombian author was originally published in 1967.
 It tells the story of several generations in a family living through tumultuous times, with many changes and conflicts.

-Centered on the town of Macondo at different points in history, it recounts the period of 1808 to 1982.
+Centered on the town of Macondo at different points in history, it recounts the period from 1808 to 1982.

 The original publication was acclaimed by international critics as one of the best novels ever.
 This is a must-read for Spanish learners who want to read more books in the language but find that they are too difficult or confusing.

-It has all of the ingredients for an excellent book – adventure, drama and romance, centred in the magical realism genre.
+It has all of the ingredients for an excellent book - adventure, drama, and romance, centered in the magical realism genre.

 2. Como agua para chocolate (Like Water for Chocolate) by Laura Esquivel